codership/documentation/galeracluster/source/faq.rst

 Yes, it works just fine.
 Through Amazon's EC2 environment, you can create multiple instances, virtual servers running the Linux operating system--any distribution is fine.
 After the instances are created, you would log into each instance and install MySQL or MariaDB and Galera, as well as configure them.
 On AWS, you'll have to set inbound security rules to allow the instances to communicate with each.

-.. note:: For more details on installing Galera, see :doc:`./training/tutorials/galera-installation`.
+.. note:: For more details on installing Galera, see :doc:`Installing Galera <./training/tutorials/galera-installation>`.

 .. rubric:: Can nodes for a Galera Cluster be installed in containers such as Docker?